imdongchen/dissertation-note/04-Study_one/04-Data_Analysis/result.md

 Overview of the survey items indicates that students rated positive on CAnalytics overall, as shown in Figure [@fig:survey].
 CAnalytics were ranked favorably in all aspects except cognitive load.
 They had a close to neutral feeling towards cognitive load, which suggests that the task is still cognitive heavy.

 <!-- questionnaire -->
-Students reported enjoying the use of CAnalytics.
-Specifically, being able to see teammates contributing simultaneously that being aware that teammates were contributing motivated themselves to contribute.

->  the notifications every time you saw someone annotated something kept you peace at mind that your teammates are also working efficiently on this project.
-(U64)

->  During class I wasn’t sure if my teammates were doing work for that class or another thing but then seeing their dot switch between applications on the software and updates pop up on my screen I knew they were doing work for 231.
-(U141)

-> The fact that you can see what other teammates are doing and they can see what you are doing creates a sense of accountability in terms of separating the work load.
-(User 51)

 ## Behavior of data modeling and data analysis